The following information is for degree-seeking students only. Certificate students should refer to the “Certificate” section below.

 Changes made to a student’s degree information and name submitted after the program deadline will not be noted in the graduation ceremony program.

 The College of Professional Studies confers undergraduate certificates at the same time degrees are conferred each year in winter, spring, and fall.
-Students must submit a completed Request to Declare Certificate Completion form to their academic advisor in order to have their academic record audited to receive their certificate.
+Students must submit a completed Request to Declare Certificate Completion form to their career and academic coach in order to have their academic record audited to receive their certificate.
 Deadlines apply.
-Students should contact their academic advisor for more information.
+Students should contact their career and academic coach for more information.
 All certificates will be mailed to the address provided on the form.

 Currently enrolled students may obtain unofficial transcripts from the myNEU web portal and may also order official transcripts through myNEU.
-For further information on transcript requests, visit the registrar website.
+For further information on transcript requests, visit the Office of the University Registrar website.
 All questions concerning transcript requests should be directed to 617.373.2300, TTY 617.373.5360.

 Academic information noted on official academic transcripts include degree/certificate name; major; minor (if applicable); academic history, including transfer credits; and graduation honors designation (if applicable).